Virenbar/discord-emoji-export/README.md

 # discord-emoji-export

-Site for exporting emojis and stickers from any discord server you are in.
+Website for exporting emojis and stickers from any discord server you are in.

 ## Features